Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

     flag `-tp=zen`.
 You can add this compiler flag to the configuration file.

-If you are facing errors during the installation process, check the [solved](#solved-issues) and [unresolved issues](#unresolved-issues) sections.
+If you are facing errors during the installation process, check the [solved](#solved-issues) and [unresolved issues](#unresolved-issues) sections for our systems.
 The problem might already be listed there.

 ## Configuration